Sustainability For Small Businesses: Useful Actions To Take

 Revaluate your products and services to identify opportunities for making them more sustainable.

 This might involve redesigning products to use fewer resources, opting for biodegradable materials, or offering eco-friendly alternatives.
-Services can also be made more sustainable by incorporating green practices into your operations, such as reducing water usage or minimizing emissions.
+Services can also be made more sustainable by incorporating green practices into your operations, such as reducing water usage or minimising emissions.

 Communicate these efforts to your customer base, demonstrating your commitment to sustainability.
 Doing so can enhance and differentiate your brand, attracting environmentally conscious consumers.